marttinn/policies/citizen_code_of_conduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. [hi@hackattack.club].

-[LINK_TO_REPORTING_GUIDELINES]
+[hi@hackattack.club]

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]
+Your grievance will be handled in accordance with our existing governing policies. [hi@hackattack.club]

 [NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
 It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]

+One offense becomes a warning.
+Two offenses become an expulsion.
+Expulsion could come from serious offenses.

 ## 8. Scope